 The department also has a sample preparation laboratory, a room equipped with 2 Ultra microtomes: a Leica, an LKB and cryo-sample preparation instruments: Leica .EM AFS2 and GP.

-Some examples of applications on marine models studied in the observatory:
+Example of application on marine model studied in the observatory:

 Ostreococcus tauri is the smallest free eukaryote known.
 It is a 1μm green alga with a basic structure consisting of a nucleus, a chloroplast, a mitochondria and a golgi apparatus (Courties et al., Nature 1994).
 Discovered in the pond of Thau where it abounds, it is also present in all the oceans.
 It has become a study model for cell biology and marine ecology.